antonioribeiro/glottosAdmin/readme.md

 # Glottos Admin

-This repo is a **Proof of Concept** administration interface for the [Glottos Translator Package](https://github.com/antonioribeiro/glottos) for Laravel Artisans.
+This repo is a **Proof of Concept** administration interface for the [Glottos Online Translator Package](https://github.com/antonioribeiro/glottos) for Laravel Web Artisans.

 ### Installation